Teddykavooh/BetIQPro/README.md

     > Some dependencies are incompatible with the installed expo package version:
     > * The fix is: `npx expo install --fix`

-    > The above error could result from differing versions to that of expo.
+    * The above error could result from differing versions to that of expo.

 * For dev purposes:
     > `npm install -g firebase-tools`

+    * To use you physical device:
+        > `adb devices` - Check if it is read

+        > `adb reverse tcp:8081 tcp:8081`

 * Goodluck!!!